-Thailand's labor force is approximately 38.78 million people, the majority of whom are under 35 years of age.
+Thailand's labor force is approximately 40.61 million people.
 With around 70% of the population between the ages of 15 and 64, a large portion of Thailand's overall population is of working age.

 Labor Permits

 Are labor permits required?
 If so, how are they obtained?